zolantris/ValheimMods/src/ValheimRAFT/README.md

 <a href='https://ko-fi.com/zolantris' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

-## Logging & Privacy Future Notice
+## Logging Metrics

 These packages may contain logging.
-Logging can be opted out by any user by unchecking `enableExternalLogCollecting`.
+Logging can be opted out by any user by unchecking `enableMetrics`.
+If you choose to opt-out, please be aware, this will make it more difficult to troubleshoot issues.

 ### What information will be collected
 -